 The Savior also called others and gave them power to baptize.
 And he gave them specific instructions concerning how to baptize.

 • Note: Nephi already had the power to baptize and had performed baptisms earlier.
 (3 Nephi 7:23-26) What power did Jesus give him?
 Nephi had lived through a change of dispensations.
 The Lord gave Nephi the priesthood keys for the new dispensation.
 A dispensation is when the gospel is revealed anew.
 In this new dispensation, Jesus had wrought the atonement, and in D&C 22:1-3 it says old things were done away and all things became new (including baptism).
 The old covenants were done away and the people were given the new and everlasting covenant (the fullness of the gospel).
-(Information taken from an interview done with Robert J Matthews.
+(Robert J Matthews.
 Religion A 122 BYU study manual – T. Parker )

 Have the children look up 3 Nephi 11:37 to find another of the things Jesus taught the people they must do in order to gain salvation.
 (Repent) Explain that Jesus repeated these words two times to emphasize their importance.
 “And again I say unto you, ye must repent, and be baptized in my name, and become as a little child, or ye can in nowise inherit the kingdom of God.”
 (Have a child take the scripture off the chart and write in the word repentance.)

 • Do active members of the church have need of repentance?
 We all need to repent daily, even if we have not committed serious sins.
 We need to repent of such things as losing our temper, being selfish, being slothful, etc.